dtccx/MusicLibraryDatabase/README.md

 # music

-Music library and embedding video.
+Music library and embedding video for database course.
 Designed in Django.

 ## Install